mangila/webshop/README.md

 # webshop

+- Mock webshop with Spring Boot, PostgresSQL.
+- Following a hybrid CQRS (Command Query Responsibility Segregation) and Event Sourcing architecture (with Postgres used as Event Store)

 *** This is not a prod-friendly app, just mock services and made-up Payment Providers & Delivery Providers  ***

 Spring Boot Enterprisy Implementation as a Webshop